freakMCD/dotfiles-x11/README.md

 - Scripts:
 		- download part of video with ffmpeg
 		- dnf with fzf
-		- fzf integration to pass
+		- fzf integration with pass
+        - fzf integration with twitch

 ## IMPORTANT